oxidlabs/tera-hot-reload/README.md

 ## Overview

 Tera is a fast, template rendering engine that allows you to separate your HTML templates from your application code.
 This crate provides a simple way to derive the `TeraTemplate` trait for your struct types, making it easy to integrate Tera into your existing Rust project.

+### Disclaimer

+This hot-reload feature is not for compiling your Rust code.
+It is for generating and serving Tera templates and static files.

 ## Features